null-gman/webLink/README.md

 # welcom to weblink!
-2.0.0
+2.5.0

-this app take from user a 'file name' and 'website url' to **craete** at the **same dir** html file that redirect to that website from default browser that user uses .
+this script take from user a 'file name' , 'website url'  and 'dir' to **craete** and html file that redirect to that website from default browser that user uses .

 ## Usage